patoui/laravel-profile/readme.md

 TODO:

+* Add "Next" and "Previous" to scroll through post
+* Add SMS notifications when a comment is added
 * Add Email notifications when new article is published
-* Add SMS notifications when new article is published (bit.ly to save characters)
-* Add "Next" and "Previous" to scroll through post
 * Add admin analytics page
 * Add log tracking and notifications when errors occur